jamiebarnett/echor/README.md

-# EchoR
+# echor

 A small CLI that echoes any post requests it receives.

 ## Example Usage

-EchoR will listen for requests to `localhost:7000/post` by default
+echor will listen for requests to `localhost:7000/post` by default.

 A different path and port can be specified using `--path` and `--port` args as shown in the following example:
 ```